ClareMSYanGit/Interop-TestSuites/SharePoint/Docs/SharePointTestSuiteDeploymentGuide.md

 5. If the WebDAV Publishing role service is installed on the SUT, remove it.

-***Notes**   *
+**Notes**

--   *The steps in the subsequent sections should be performed by the SUT administrator.*
+-   The steps in the subsequent sections should be performed by the SUT administrator.

--   *All site templates mentioned in the subsequent sections apply to Microsoft implementations only*.
+-   All site templates mentioned in the subsequent sections apply to Microsoft implementations only.

--   *Any site collection created on the SharePoint site should follow the **Team Site** template.*
+-   Any site collection created on the SharePoint site should follow the **Team Site** template.

 #### MS-SITESS